|Rare Book & Manuscript Library|

 Restrictions on Access

 There are several restricted files in the collection that deal with individual patient records.
-These files will be restricted for eighty years after the creation of the record.
-The earliest file will open in 2045 and the latest in 2061.
+These files will be restricted for 70 years after the creation of the record.
+The earliest file will open in 2035 and the latest in 2051.
 The files are noted in the contents list.

 Former students may access files in which they are named upon registering as a researcher and presenting photo identification and when that access does not intrude upon the privacy of others.